prajitdas/AndroidBuilds/lineage/README.md

    * `recovery.img`, which is the LineageOS recovery image.
    * `lineage-14.1-20170213-UNOFFICIAL-mako.zip`, which is the LineageOS installer package.

+  Go to the OUT folder as shown below and push the files on to your phone via connected USB and use a custom recovery like TWRP to isntall the new ROM you just built.
   ```{r, engine='bash', count_lines}
     cd $OUT
     adb push filename /sdcard/